Lucy applied for over 500 jobs and kept getting rejected. Employers doubted what she could do, and she ended up doubting herself.

 Facing the future with confidence

-With your support, Lucy started to believe in herself again.
+Thanks to you, Lucy started to believe in herself again.
 She can see that all those employers who rejected her have missed out on the many skills she has to offer.
 And she’s feeling much more positive about the future – nothing is going to stand in the way of her and her dream job.

 Lucy is determined to become a trauma therapist, working with former service people who have become disabled.